 A chain lock is a large, heavy-duty steel chain with a locking mechanism (usually either key and padlock or D lock) to secure either end.
 The chain is usually covered in a protective sleeve made from nylon or Kevlar to prevent cutting.
 It also prevents the chain from scratching your bike.

 The benefit of them is that they offer a large locking area and the strength of a D lock.
 However, their weakness is the locking mechanism.
-But if you opt for the highest Sold Secure rating, you’ll benefit from resistance to lock-picking and impact damage.
+But if you opt for one of our Sold Secure gold bike locks, you’ll benefit from resistance to lock-picking and impact damage.

 As the name suggests, it’s a lock you can wear, which is therefore very portable, unlike the previous types mentioned.
 But that does mean you compromise on robustness.
 However, you can get both Sold Secure Gold and Diamond-rated wearable locks.